 We analyzed the 10 highest-ranked unofficial ChatGPT clone apps in each of Apple and Google's app stores and identified the biggest privacy risks.

 - SpywareThe Global Spyware Market Index

 Over 3,000 people have been targeted with spyware since 2015.
 78% of the companies responsible for manufacturing the technology are based in Europe, the U.S. and Israel.

 Our analysis of unofficial Fortnite Android apps shows over half were infested with spyware, adware or malware.

 Head of Research

 Simon Migliano leads our research and testing into VPN applications, as well as wider investigations into internet privacy and security matters.
 Utilizing these findings, he produces in-depth VPN reviews and expert guidance on online safety.

-His work examining dangerous free VPNs, identity theft, and internet censorship have been featured in over 1,000 publications worldwide including the BBC, CNet, Wired, and The Financial Times.
+His work examining dangerous free VPNs, identity theft, and internet censorship has been featured in over 1,000 publications worldwide including the BBC, CNET, Wired, and the Financial Times.